voxpupuli/beaker/docs/concepts/test_tagging.md

 ## Command Line Interaction

-`--test-tag-and`: Run the set of tests matching ALL of the provided single or comma separated list of tags.
+`--test-tag-and`: Run the set of tests matching ALL of the provided single or comma-separated list of tags.

+`--test-tag-or`: Run the set of tests matching ANY of the provided single or comma-separated list of tags.

-`--test-tag-exclude`: Run the set of tests that do not contain ANY of the provided single or command separated list of tags
+`--test-tag-exclude`: Run the set of tests that do not contain ANY of the provided single or comma-separated list of tags.

-To do set intersection combine `--test-tag-and` and `--test-tag-exclude`.

 Beaker will raise an error if `--test-tag-and` & `--test-tag-exclude` contain the same tag, however.

+Beaker will also raise an error if you use both `--test-tag-or` & `--test-tag-and`, because it won't be able to determine which order they should be used in.

 ## CLI Examples